-Join ITIF for two expert panels on the intersection of technology and the future of U.S. manufacturing.
+On December 1, 2017, the Information Technology and Innovation Foundation (ITIF) held two expert panels on the intersection of technology and the future on U.S. manufacturing.

 Panel One: Past Trends, Current Conditions, and the Future of U.S. Manufacturing

 The 2000s saw a precipitous decline in U.S. manufacturing employment and a decline in real output for most manufacturing sectors.
-Some lament the job loss and blame automation.
-Others say it doesn’t matter, because the United States is becoming a post-industrial services economy, anyway.
-Still others predict it’s only temporary, because as wages in China rise and U.S. oil prices fall, it’s virtually inevitable that America will soon reclaim its position as the most competitive manufacturing economy in the world.
+Some lament the job loss and blame new technological waves, such as automation.
+Others say it doesn’t matter because the United States is becoming a post-industrial services economy anyway.
+Still others predict it’s only temporary because, as wages in China rise and U.S. oil prices fall, it’s virtually inevitable that America will soon reclaim its position as the most competitive manufacturing economy in the world.

 Panel Two: Can Technology Revive U.S. Manufacturing?